This guide will explain how Staircasing works, how equity grows, and whether buying more shares could make financial sense for you.

 Although the terms sound similar, shared equity and Shared Ownership work differently.

-Shared equity usually involves a loan to help you buy a home, which you repay later.
-You will often pay as a percentage of the property’s value when you sell or remortgage.
+The amount you repay is often based on a percentage of the property’s market value when you sell, remortgage, or reach the end of the loan term.
 You don’t usually pay rent on the borrowed portion, but the loan must eventually be repaid.

 Shared Ownership however lets you own a portion of the property from day one.
 You take out a mortgage on your share and pay rent on the part you don’t yet own.
-This makes Shared Ownership a more tangible path toward full homeownership and long-term financial growth.

 How Staircasing helps you build more equity over time